 - 1. Any member of the College community may file a complaint against a student for allegedly violating the Code of Conduct.
 The person who files the complaint shall be the Complainant.
 The student alleged to have violated the Code of Conduct shall be the Respondent. - 2.
 All complaints shall be prepared in writing and directed to the Vice President for Student Services.
-A complaint shall contain; - a.
-The identity of the Complainant, the Respondent; - b.
-The specific element(s) of the Code of Conduct alleged to have been violated; - c.
-The date, time and place of the alleged violation(s); and, - d.
-The names of any witnesses. - 3.
+If the incident occurs on the Newburgh campus, the Vice President for the Newburgh Campus will be notified and receive copies of all documents pertaining to alleged violations of the Code of Conduct occurring on the Newburgh campus and may initiate such action with the Vice President for Student Services.
+A complaint shall contain: - a) The identity of the Complainant, the Respondent; - b) The specific element(s) of the Code of Conduct alleged to have been violated;

+- c) The date, time and place of the alleged violation(s); and, - d) The names of any witnesses. - 3.
 Complaints should be submitted as soon as possible, but in no event later than 30 days, after the violation occurs.
 A complaint may be filed after 30 days only when the Vice President for Student Services finds special circumstances exist that warrant a late filing.
 Incident/security reports may be considered complaints and filed with the Vice President for Student Services, in which case the College may be considered the Complainant. - 4.
 The Vice President for Student Services shall determine if the alleged conduct may constitute a violation of the Code of Conduct.
 If so, the case shall proceed for adjudication.